 Requirement: A dedicated team accountable for success.

-2. Your project has two leadership roles—one focused on politics and one focused on the pragmatic.
+2. Your project needs two leaders—one focused on politics and one focused on pragmatism.

 Requirement: Empowered project leadership.

 3. Know and show how all the dots connect to each other.